AriPerkkio/eslint-remote-tester/README.md

 ### Repositories

 Target repositories can easily be found using [libraries.io](https://libraries.io/).
 They provide [an API for querying repositories](https://libraries.io/api#project-dependent-repositories) which depend on certain project.
+Example usage at [repository-query-script](configs/repository-query-script/fetch-libraries.js).